 (B) Board Votes Without a Meeting.
 Board members Board members may vote without a meeting on timely, specific issues via email, facsimile or other written document.

 Article VI Officers

 Section 1.
 Designation.
-The four (5) elected Officers of the Organization shall be the Immediate-Past President, President, the President-elect, the Secretary, and the Treasurer.
+The five (5) elected Officers of the Organization shall be the Immediate-Past President, President, the President-elect, the Secretary, and the Treasurer.
 The Treasurer-Elect will serve as an ex-officio Officer.
 The President-elect shall automatically assume the office of President upon the expiration of the President’s term.
 The Treasurer-elect shall automatically assume the office of Treasurer upon the expiration of the Treasurer's term.

 Section 2.
 Terms of Office.
-The Immediate Past-President, President, the President-elect, the Secretary, and the Treasurer shall serve for one-year terms beginning upon their installation at the Annual meeting following their election.
+The Immediate Past-President, President, the President-elect, and the Treasurer-elect shall serve for one-year terms beginning upon their installation at the Annual meeting following their election.
 The Treasurer will serve a three-year term immediately following the term of Treasurer-elect.
 The Secretary shall serve a three-year term immediately following his/her election to office.

 Section 3.
 Election to Office.
-To be eligible for election as President-elect, Secretary, or Treasurer, a nominee must have been a member of the Organization for at least two (2) successive years immediately preceding such election.
+To be eligible for election as President-elect, Secretary, or Treasurer-elect, a nominee must have been a member of the Organization for at least two (2) successive years immediately preceding such election.
 President-elect must have served as a Director of the Organization for at least one (1) full year.